nstilt1/software-licensor-rust/README.md

 cargo install cargo-lambda
 ```

-Install Docker Desktop on your Host OS and enable its use on WSL if you are using WSL (highly recommended if you're on Windows).
+Install Docker Desktop on your Host OS and enable its use in WSL if you are using WSL (highly recommended if you're on Windows).
+Or you can install `zig` using Homebrew on Linux/WSL.

 Install cross